Prerequisite: UI Toolkit Basics. This page assumes you know UXML, USS, TSS, VisualElement, Panel Settings.

 Use the docs-site tool instead:

-colors.uss (every --color-{name}-{tone} token) plus optional component templates (UButton_Colors.uss, USlider_Colors.uss, etc.) that map per-color CSS classes (.btn.red, .slider.coral) onto the component's internal vars.Assets/UI/Theme/Colors/ and @import them in your TSS — colors.uss first, then any component templates.Full round-trip walkthrough: Palette Export.
+color-variables.uss (every --color-{name}-{tone} token) plus optional component templates (UButton_Colors.uss, USlider_Colors.uss, etc.) that map per-color CSS classes (.btn.red, Slider.fill-coral) onto the component's internal vars.Assets/UI/Theme/Colors/ and @import them in your TSS — color-variables.uss first, then any component templates.Full round-trip walkthrough: Palette Export.

 Once the palette is in place, switching a Luna component's color is a one-class change (<engine:Button class="btn red"/> → class="btn coral"); no per-element style overrides needed.